timohermans/quotes/README.md

 ### Database

-- The database used is [Firebase](https://firebase.google.com/)
+- The database used is [Firestore](https://firebase.google.com/)
 - This is a NoSQL database.
-- Note that this proejct could have been build with the client and Firebase alone.
+- Note that this project could have been build with the client and Firestore alone.
 However, this would not show my technical skills on the backend as much.

 ## Continuous Integration and Deployment

 Quality assurance has been implemented on various stages of the development cycle:

-- "TDD" has been used creating new feature.
+- "TDD" has been used creating new features.
 TDD here means unit tests have been written on both the front- and backend before any real implementation have been written for **business logic**.
   - There are some exceptions to above rule
     - I did not write unit tests that also query DOM elements in any way (e.g. with Angular `TestBed`).
 The reason for this can be found [here](https://medium.com/@marko.bjelac/unit-testing-angular-testbed-considered-harmful-7e2bb8f32586)
     - I have not written any integration / E2E tests due to time constraints and risk of failure